adilBaigSCE/SCE-Innovation-Lab/README.md

 <em>
 NOTE: For all of these questions, you are free to use any and all resources available to you including but not limited to (<strong>stackoverflow</strong>, <strong>google</strong>, <strong>python coding blogs</strong>, even <strong>ChatGTP-4</strong> if you have to).

-Provide a link to all the blogs / post / stackoverflow you went through to come up with this solution.
+Provide links to all the blogs / post / stackoverflow you went through to come up with this solution in each questions' <strong>*_reference_links.txt</strong> notepads.
 If you used ChatGPT, please provide with question you posed to the LLM!

 Please fork out of this "main" branch into your project space.
 Publish back to "main" is prohibited!